mdmtk/docs/edge/source/guide/remotecontrol.md

 ###Sample MDM Web Service

 MDM vendors must implement this web service adhering to the Zebra Remote Control standard.
 The details about input and output parameters are explained below.
-This can be implemented as a REST service with the GET request type returning the JSON string
+This can be implemented as a REST service with the GET request type returning the JSON string.

 Zebra has provided a sample web service implementation in Java web archive file (WAR) file with the source code.
 This can be deployed in an application server, such as Tomcat.